You will be met at the Whitehorse airport and shuttled to your accommodation.

-We greet you upon arrival at the Whitehorse International airport and drive you to your accommodation for the night.
-Please note that if you’re flight is schedule to arrive after 9:30pm we won’t be able to pick you up but you’ll be able to enjoy a free shuttle from the hotel.
+Note that if your flight is scheduled to arrive after 9:30pm we won’t be able to pick you up but you’ll be able to enjoy a free shuttle from the hotel.

 The flight lasts approximately 20 minutes and offers spectacular views over Whitehorse area and the mountains to the south-west of the city you will not soon forget.